Work with us

 The standard working week is a 5-day week, Monday to Friday, of 35 hours.
 Flexible working is available and both part-time and full-time applications are welcomed.

-Applications are invited by application form along with a detailed job description, privacy statement and equality statement.
+Applications are invited by application form which can be found on our website www.landcommission.gov.scot/work-for-us/ along with a detailed job description, privacy statement and equality statement.
 Completed applications should be submitted to HR@landcommission.gov.scot prior to the closing date.
 Please note that CVs will not be accepted as a form of application.

-Interviews will be held in-person on Wednesday 24th June 2026 at our Inverness office.
+Interviews will be held in-person on Tuesday 4th August at our Inverness office (An Lochran Building, Inverness Campus, IV2 5NA).

 Contract opportunities